joncamfield/satcommthreats/en.md

 "The jamming of Persian-language satellite channels has been ongoing since 2003.
 Infrequent bouts of pressure from the international community have achieved limited success.
 Alongside international organisations like the International Union (ITU), the governments of the UK, US, France and the European Union have condemned the Iranian government for not acting on the issue of satellite jamming. **Despite these condemnations, the jamming of satellite TV channels has continued.** At the time of publishing, the sudden devaluation of the Iranian Rial in October 2012 had spurred another intense period of jamming, with the broadcasts of both BBC and the VOA being disrupted … **It is important to note here that Iran is not the only country engaged in or experiencing satellite jamming.
 There are reports of jamming from countries such as Bahrain, Libya, Syria, Ethiopia, North Korea, and China.**"<br /> --  *Small Media (November 2012) [Satellite Jamming in Iran: A War Over Airwaves](https://smallmedia.org.uk/work/satellite-jamming-in-iran-a-war-over-airwaves), Small Media.*
 {: .notice}

+""Jamming GPS signals was the classic way to jam Starlink," Kave Salamatian, a professor at the University of Savoie in France, who specialises in the geopolitics of the internet, told our team.
+"But a Starlink update, which was added after Russia jammed signals in Ukraine and in the Black Sea, [now] enables users to bypass a GPS signal by relying on Starlink’s own satellites to identify a location using triangulation.”
+This solution, which enables users to get around GPS interference, does have some limits, says Radim Badsi, CEO of the French company Ground Space [...] in this mode, the civilian version of a Starlink terminal can’t be used on the move, Badsi says."  --  *Pham, Quang  (January 2026) [How Iran jammed Starlink (and how Iranians are trying to get around it)](https://www.france24.com/en/iran-jammed-starlink-get-around-it), France24.*
+{: .notice}

 #### Uplink / Satellite Jamming